alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 This is the first of many updates to Fleek that will be entirely **dev-focused**, and don’t be surprised if you hear about a new **Fleek API too**...
 Keep an ear out for this later this week!

-## The Next Steps: Building Canister-based Services
+## Next Steps: Building Canister-based Services

 ![](https://fleek-team-bucket.storage.fleek.co/Blog Inline/Group 5643.png)

-Now, let’s switch gears from **short-term to long-term planning.** What’s the “Beyond” in “To Dfinity and Beyond”?
-For a while now, at Fleek we have been working on becoming an aggregator of the base layer of the Open Web, combining its protocols (Dfinity, IPFS, Filecoin, Ethereum, Textile, GunDB, ENS, etc.) to create the bits and pieces that together form the base layer of web services that the new internet needs.
+Now, let’s switch gears from **short-term to long-term planning.** What’s the “Beyond” in “To DFINITY and Beyond”?
+For a while now, at Fleek we have been working on becoming an aggregator of the base layer of the Open Web, combining its protocols (Internet Computer, IPFS, Filecoin, Ethereum, Textile, GunDB, ENS, etc.) to create the bits and pieces that together form the base layer of web services that the new internet needs.

 The piece that was always left hanging was the centralization and lack of trustlessness in the infrastructure behind the services we provide.
 An issue that even Dapps today face, while relying on things like AWS in spite of having a partially decentralized infrastructure powered on Ethereum.

 It’s an element of trust that is hard to remove, but has to be removed at some point in time so that we can have the base infrastructure of the new web built on trustless and decentralized technologies.

-## The Next Steps: Why do it on Dfinity
+## Next Steps: Why do it on the Internet Computer

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/whydfinity.png)

-With Dfinity and the Internet Computer, we want to achieve that.
-It’s still pretty early, but V1 of our Dfinity Hosting product is an amazing example of the steps we can take by combining a suite of tools built on IPFS, Filecoin, Ethereum, and so on, **with a trustless infrastructure living on the Internet Computer’s** blockchain network.
+With DFINITY and the Internet Computer, we want to achieve that.
+It’s still pretty early, but V1 of this trustless hosting product is an amazing example of the steps we can take by combining a suite of tools built on IPFS, Filecoin, Ethereum, and so on, **with a trustless infrastructure living on the Internet Computer’s** blockchain network.

-Dfinity, as a computational blockchain, **provides us with the missing link.** A computational blockchain with smart contract functionality, capable of powering and hosting web services in a trustless, permissionless, and decentralized way.
+The Internet Computer, as a computational blockchain, **provides us with the missing link.** A computational blockchain with smart contract functionality, capable of powering and hosting web services in a trustless, permissionless, and decentralized way.

 It’s like the benefits we see in using Ethereum for Dapps, but applied to the **core of the web, which is its supporting infrastructure (hosting / storage / serverless functions / and so on..)**.
 All this, software logic, data,

-So, the natural next step for us is to begin transitioning Fleek from a centralized infrastructure and product, **to a Dfinity, canister-based solution**.
+So, the natural next step for us is to begin transitioning Fleek from a centralized infrastructure and product, **to an Internet Computer, canister-based solution**.
 Today, our IPFS hosting and storage, for example, relies on us running the infrastructure for it, and the interface itself is dependent on a Web 2.0 infrastructure.

-By moving everything, procedurally to Dfinity in a canister-setup that’s open and entirely user-controlled, we can **begin building the new set of canisters** for web services (hosting, storage, auth…).
+By moving everything, procedurally to the Internet Computer in a canister-setup that’s open and entirely user-controlled, we can **begin building the new set of canisters** for web services (hosting, storage, auth…).
 Entirely trustless, community-managed, and permissionless.

-For us **Dfinity is an additive to all the protocols we currently work with**, not at all a replacement.
-In concept it would allow us to take an element of trust (us running an IPFS-node infrastructure for storage and hosting) and build it decentralized, on top of Dfinity, so that our suite of services is not reliant on Web 2.0 infrastructure only we control.
+For us **the Internet Computer is an additive to all the protocols we currently work with**, not at all a replacement.
+In concept it would allow us to take an element of trust (us running an IPFS-node infrastructure for storage and hosting) and build it decentralized, on top of the Internet Computer, so that our suite of services is not reliant on Web 2.0 infrastructure only we control.

 ![](https://fleek-team-bucket.storage.fleek.co/Blog%20Inline/yeahteamwork.gif)